timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 15-CARIBBEAN BASIN ECONOMIC RECOVERY/CHAPTER 15-CARIBBEAN BASIN ECONOMIC RECOVERY.md

           * (bb) is making substantial progress toward implementing and following,

-      * procedures and requirements similar in all material respects to the relevant procedures and requirements under chapter 5 of the NAFTA.
+      * procedures and requirements similar in all material respects to the relevant procedures and requirements under chapter 5 of the USMCA.

       * #### (II) Country described
         * A country is described in this subclause if it is a CBTPA beneficiary country—